Lucasc-Dev/Lucasc-dev/README.md

 <p>

-  * 👩‍⚕️ Currently working on Virtual Clinic.
-Virtual Clinic is a web platform of telemedicine, where the pacients can find a doctor and do an appointment safe at home.
-You can   check <a href="https://github.com/Lucasc-Dev/Online-Schedulement-Platform">backend</a> repository! <br/>
+  * 👩‍⚕️ Working on Virtual Clinic.
+Virtual Clinic is a platform of medical clinic management and telemedicine, where a doctor can manage his medical clinic and can be found by pacients who want to make an appointment at home via telemedicine.
+You can check its repository <a href="https://github.com/Lucasc-Dev/Online-Schedulement-Platform">here</a>. <br/>

-  * 🔗 Working on TraderHistory.
-TraderHistory is an application for the rocketleague traders.
+  * 🔗 Working on TraderHistory, an application for the rocketleague traders.
 TraderHistory helps you to register your history of trades, and have a better control of it.
 You can check its repository <a href="https://github.com/Lucasc-Dev/TradesManager">here</a>.

-  * 🚗 My last project was RentalX.
+  * 🚗 My last portfolio project was RentalX.
 RentalX is a React Native mobile application of a fictional vehicle rental company.
 You can check the
   <a href="https://github.com/Lucasc-Dev/RentalX-server">Backend</a>
   and
   <a href="https://github.com/Lucasc-Dev/RentalX-mobile">Mobile</a>
-  repository.<br/> You can also get the app on
+  repository.<br/> You can also download the app on
-  <a href="https://play.google.com/store/apps/details?id=com.rentx">Google Play Store</a>!
+  <a href="https://play.google.com/store/apps/details?id=com.rentx">Google Play Store</a>.
 </p>

 <h3>